 Trust Distribution

 Trusts are flexible.
 They do many things.
-First they provide incomes.
-Second they distribute outright.
-Third they provide gradual distributions.
-For example, a common way of planning for minor children is to allow them to receive interest income over a fifteen year period.
+First, they provide income.
+Second, they distribute outright.
+Third, they provide gradual distributions.
+For example, a common way of planning for minor children is to allow them to receive interest income over fifteen years.
 And, when the children reach adulthood the assets are distributed by one third every five years.
 This plan assures a steady stream of income.
 In addition, it provides lump sums at critical ages of development.